davidstalnaker/deploy/README.md

 # Deploy

-A small web server that listens for POSTs from GitHub's [post-receive hooks](http://help.github.com/post-receive-hooks/) and pulls from that repository on the server.
+A small server to automatically pull from GitHub when you push to that repository.
+Additionally it can run a command afterwards (generally to restart a server).
+It works by running a small web server that listens for POSTs from GitHub's [post-receive hooks](http://help.github.com/post-receive-hooks/).

 ## Installation